A Complete Angelfish Resource

 Tank Care: Keep the pH level of the water in the aquarium slightly acidic; in other words, around the 7.0 level or slightly lower.
 These fish thrive in warm water, ideally maintained at 80 degrees Fahrenheit.

 Health Concerns: Many develop a condition called "pop eye."
 Its symptoms include sores, bloody body splotches, tumors, black spots and listlessness.
-The exact causes range from parasitic or bacterial infection to flatworms and contaminated tank water.
+The exact causes range from parasitic or bacterial infections to flatworms and contaminated tank water.
 Promote good fish health by being vigilant about proper, conscientious freshwater aquarium care.

 Life Expectancy: A freshwater angelfish that's well cared for can live to be 10 years of age or older.